goatchurchprime/RTK_on_the_beach/README.md

 1A) To download the files without having to connect a USB cable and find where they are in the file system, use the script which creates an interactive user interface:

-> python scripts/fetchhanglogfiles.py
+> python scripts/fetchhanglogfiles.py hanglog

 2) There is an option 'DDsock' to forward these streams of data to another server through a socket over the internet, if the device has mobile data.

 3) A computer connected by wifi to the Android device hotspot can make multiple TCP connections to the Hanglog3 app and request to receive any of these streams by sending an identification header of -AAA, -BBB, -CCC.

 The following script fetches 10 seconds of data from these streams and saves '.ubx' files into the given directory: